Comparison of optimization software

-Given a system transforming a set of inputs to output values, described by a mathematical function f, optimization refers to the generation and selection of a best solution from some set of available alternatives, by systematically choosing input values from within an allowed set, computing the value of the function, and recording the best value found during the process.
+Given a system transforming a set of inputs to output values, described by a mathematical function f, optimization refers to the generation and selection of the best solution from some set of available alternatives, by systematically choosing input values from within an allowed set, computing the value of the function, and recording the best value found during the process.
 Many real-world and theoretical problems may be modeled in this general framework.
-For example, the inputs can be design parameters of a motor, the output can be the power consumption, or the inputs can be business choices and the output can be the obtained profit, or the inputs can describe the configuration of a physical system and the output can be its energy.
+For example, the inputs can be design parameters of a motor while the output can be the power consumption.
+Other inputs can be business choices with the output being obtained profit. or describing the configuration of a physical system with the output being its energy.